-Students will learn about different examples of islands and compare them.
+Students will learn about different types of islands.
 Read the text together and discuss the photographs.
-Guide students to complete the chart.
-They can cut/paste the choices into the chart (or write/draw them if you're short on time.)
+Guide students to respond to the questions in the text and write their answers.
+Afterward, explain how to complete the cut/paste beginning sound exercise.